If My Family Member is Inadmissible to Canada, Am I Inadmissible Too?

 Why Am I Inadmissible Because of my Family Member’s Criminal Inadmissibility?

-It may seem confusing to understand as to why someone else’s offence(s) may hinder your personal privilege to enter Canada.
+It may seem confusing to understand why someone else’s offence(s) may hinder your personal privilege to enter Canada.
 The explanation lies in the fact that this privilege comes with two main conditions: the first is that the person entering Canada carries a valid passport, and the second is that if they are over 18 years old, they must not have committed an offence that would be equivalent to a Federal offence in Canada.
-If someone over 18 has committed this type of offence, they then become inadmissible based on their criminality, and then their privilege to enter Canada is revoked.
+If someone over 18 has committed this type of offence, they then become inadmissible based on their criminality, so their privilege to enter Canada is revoked.
 If a family is traveling together with a family member who is criminally inadmissible, they also become inadmissible because of the family member’s criminal inadmissibility.
 However, if a family goes on a trip to Canada without their criminally inadmissible family member, they will most likely be admitted into the country.
 Applications for work permits, study permits, and permanent resident visas require to disclose the information of all of the family members, no matter whether they are accompanying the person or not.
-In these examination, one’s application can be denied based on their family member’s criminal inadmissibility.
+In these cases, an individual’s application can be denied based on their family member’s criminal inadmissibility.
 In any case, if you travel with a family member who is criminally inadmissible to Canada, you will also be deemed inadmissible and will not be able to enter the country.
 Criminal inadmissibility in itself is not an easy thing to determine, but its ripple effect will extend to family members, which could ruin an entire vacation.
 Thus, it is always important to try and determine whether everyone in the family is admissible, especially if they have committed an offence in the past.

 What is Criminal Inadmissibility?

-There are two criteria for an offence to be categorized as non-serious criminality:
+Criteria for an offence to be categorized as non-serious criminality:

 - An offence under a Federal Statute that is punishable by a maximum jail sentence of less than 10 years.